FREQUENTLY ASKED QUESTIONS (FAQs)

 ♦ Where is the 2018 Miss Nationwide Pageant being held?

-The 2018 Miss Nationwide Pageant will be held in the early Spring of 2018.
+The 2018 Miss Nationwide Pageant will be held in June 2018.
 In an effort to keep contestant expenses as low as possible, but continue to provide an excellent pageant experience, the Nationwide Pageant will be held in the Omaha, Nebraska metro area!

 ♦ Why is the next pageant not in 2017?